IbrahimOmar91/DataAnalysisND-P01/README.md

 Advanced Data Analysis NanoDegree Project01: Investigate a Dataset

 ## Introduction:
-I investigated the tmdb-movies dataset to cleaning and wrangling the dataset Find the most common genres, actors, directors and production companies, what movie, actor, director, company, genre and year has the most revenue and how columns are correlated to each other’s

 * In this project I'm going through the tmdb dataset analysis
 * Doing this i will try to answer the following questions:
   * 1- What are the most common genres?